 To see many more photos from our News and Events please visit our Photo Galleries webpage.

-In the tabs below you'll find information regarding our 2018 Events.
-When viewing them your mobile device, please click on the arrow to the top right of the title to access the dropdown menu and select another event.
+In the tabs below you'll find information regarding our recent Events.
+When viewing them your mobile device, please click on the tabs going left to right to select another event.

 To Learn more about these events and more please visit our news and events webpages located in the navigation menu.

 A lecture presented by The Saab Center for Portuguese Studies.

 O'Leary Library, South Campus, UMass Lowell

 Parking in the Wilder Lot, across from 61 Wilder Street, Lowell, MA.

 Prof. Elsa Peralta is research fellow at the Centre for Comparative Studies (CEC) at the University of Lisbon and FLAD/Michael Teague Visiting Lecturer at Brown University in Spring 2019.
 She has published widely on Portuguese empire and identity and is the curator of the exhibition “Return – Traces of Memory,” produced by the City of Lisbon.

 For more information, call the Saab Center by phone at: 978-934-5199 or email: Natalia_Melo@uml.edu.